nyu-ossd-s20/activity1_browser_extension/team_10.md

 Describe the background and purpose of the software.
 It also provide getting started guide and basic documentations/links.
 The README also acts as a wiki in some projects as it links important project information together.

 ## LICENSE
-LICENSE file provides the license, which details the right of users and distributors.
+LICENSE file provides the license, which details the rights of owners, users, and distributors.
 It does not need to be in a repository.

 ## CONTRUBUTING
 Describe how people can and should contribute to the project.
 It usually contain guide-line, coding standard, and the overall required workflow.